-SDCC supports named address spaces.
+SDCC supports objects in named address spaces and to some degree pointers to such objects.
 The support for fixed-point math in SDCC is inconsistent with the standard.
 Other parts of the standard are not supported.

 3.1.7 Implementation-defined behavior